-- Conducting regular risk assessments of electrical systems, equipment, and installations. - Developing and implementing training programmes on electricity safety for staff members. - Ensuring that appropriate maintenance and testing of electrical equipment and systems are carried out. - Providing guidance and support to staff members regarding electricity safety practices. - Ensure that the Trust has in place a procedure for Heads of School to deal with learners who bring on to site electric scooters / bikes
+- Conducting regular risk assessments of electrical systems, equipment, and installations. - Developing and implementing training programmes on electricity safety for staff members. - Ensuring that appropriate maintenance and testing of electrical equipment and systems are carried out. - Providing guidance and support to staff members regarding electricity safety practices. - Ensure that the Trust has in place a procedure for Head of School / Associate Head of School to deal with learners who bring on to site electric scooters / bikes